-What is Okayu (ใ็ฒฅ)?
+What is Okayu?

-Let's delve into the world of Okayu (ใ็ฒฅ), a cherished Japanese dish.
-It's prepared by gently boiling rice or various grains like barley, millet, and an assortment of beans and potatoes in a substantial volume of water until they reach a soft, comforting consistency.
+Let’s delve into the world of Okayu (お粥), a cherished Japanese dish.
+It’s prepared by gently boiling rice or various grains like barley, millet, and an assortment of beans and potatoes in a substantial volume of water until they reach a soft, comforting consistency.
 The most common form of Okayu, often referred to as Japanese rice porridge, is primarily made with rice.

-Okayu's unique characteristic is the ample water content which results in a soft texture and a soothing sensation.
-This, combined with its nurturing warmth, has cemented Okayu's status as a universal comfort food in Japan.
-It serves as a trusted remedy for those times when you're not feeling 100% and is appreciated across generations.
-If you're seeking a dish that provides both nourishment and comfort, Okayu might just be the perfect choice for you.
+Okayu’s unique characteristic is its ample water content, which results in a soft texture and a soothing sensation.
+This, combined with its nurturing warmth, has cemented Okayu’s status as a universal comfort food in Japan.
+It is a trusted remedy for those times when you’re not feeling 100% and is appreciated across generations.

-Taki-kayu (็ใ็ฒฅ) is the method of making rice porridge from scratch with raw rice grains.
-The word "taki" comes from the verb "taku" which means "to cook grains" and is most commonly refers to the cooking of rice.
+Taki-kayu (炊き粥) is the method of making rice porridge from scratch with raw rice grains.
+The word “taki” comes from the verb “taku” which means “to cook grains” and is most commonly refers to the cooking of rice.
 The rice is washed, soaked and cooked in a higher volume of water than regular rice.
 This method of cooking okayu results in firmer grains in a thin liquid.

-On the other hand, "ire-kayu" (ๅ ฅใ็ฒฅ) is made by adding pre-cooked rice to liquid.
-The Japanese word "ire" (ๅ ฅใ) means to put something in, in this case, putting the rice in the liquid.
-The rice becomes extra soft since it's essentially cooked twice, and the starch from the rice creates a thicker and stickier texture.
+On the other hand, “ire-kayu” (入れ粥) is made by adding pre-cooked rice to liquid.
+The Japanese word “ire” (入れ) means to put something in, in this case, putting the rice in the liquid.
+The rice becomes extra soft since it’s essentially cooked twice, and the starch from the rice creates a thicker and stickier texture.

 The third method is very similar to ire-kayu, however it contains one extra step, washing the cooked rice before adding it to the liquid.
-When you add the rice unwashed, the broth becomes thick and sticky but some people prefer a thinner and lighter broth, and so they wash the cooked rice first and then add it to the liquid.
-Strictly speaking, when the cooked rice is washed and then added, it is called "zosui", not okayu.
+When you add the rice unwashed, the broth becomes thick and sticky, but some people prefer a thinner and lighter broth, so they wash the cooked rice first and then add it to the liquid.
+Strictly speaking, when the cooked rice is washed and then added, it is called “zosui”, not okayu.

 Zosui also tends to be more complex with added flavours, meat and vegetables, this makes it a dish to savour on its own or as a way to enjoy leftover broth from hotpot dishes.
-If you're interested, I have more information about zosui on my Chicken Zosui recipe.
-On the other hand, okayu is usually plain and most commonly served to people when they're sick or to people who require food with a softer texture such as babies and the elderly.
-It can eaten on its own, with minimal toppings or served in the same way as regular rice with a main dish and side dishes such as miso soup and pickles.
+If you’re interested, I have more information about zosui on my Chicken Zosui recipe.
+On the other hand, okayu is usually plain and most commonly served to people who are sick or to people who require food with a softer texture such as babies and the elderly.
+It can eaten on its own, with minimal toppings, or served in the same way as regular rice with a main dish and side dishes such as miso soup and pickles.

 In the end, the texture of okayu comes down to the cooking method, and everyone has their own personal preference.
 Most Japanese households opt for "ire-kayu" since it's easier to make.
 In fact, the recipe I'm sharing here is also for an "ire-kayu" style porridge.